JustinAzoff/can-i-use-afpacket-fanout/README.md

 ## Background

-The linux kernel has a feature for efficiently capturing packets called afpacket.
+The Linux kernel has a feature for efficiently capturing packets called afpacket.

-A related feature,  `fanout groups`, exists so that you can capture from N proccesses or threads at the same time, and each thread will see 1/Nth of the traffic.
+A related feature,  `fanout groups`, exists so that you can capture from N processes or threads at the same time, and each thread will see 1/Nth of the traffic.
 For stateful applications that perform stream reassembly, instead of a simple round robin distribution the packets need to be hashed according to their 5 tuple.
-To further complicate the issue, the hash function needs to be symmetrical so that a packet from HostA to HostB is hashed to the same proccess as the packet from HostB to HostA.
+To further complicate the issue, the hash function needs to be symmetrical so that a packet from HostA to HostB is hashed to the same process as the packet from HostB to HostA.
 This feature is known as PACKET\_FANOUT\_HASH

-Unfortnately, some versions of the linux kernel are broken and do not properly implement the symmetric hash.
+Unfortunately, some versions of the Linux kernel are broken and do not properly implement the symmetric hash.
 [This issue has been fixed](https://git.kernel.org/cgit/linux/kernel/git/davem/net-next.git/commit/?id=eb70db8756717b90c01ccc765fdefc4dd969fc74), but the buggy code made its way into various distribution kernels.

 It's not easy to know just by looking at a kernel version whether or not it will work properly.

+Furthermore, in some cases -- like, for example, with MPLS traffic -- afpacket fanout might not do the balancing as you expect.

 `can-i-use-afpacket-fanout` is a tool that runs multiple threads in a fanout group and checks to see if flows are routed to the appropriate workers.
-If it sees a flow on two different workers, or the reverse flow on a different worker, it will log a FAILure.
+If it sees a flow on two different workers, or the reverse flow on a different worker, it will log a Failure.

 ## Install